Role of overparametrization in quantum approximate optimization: Conclusion and discussion

 The MAX-2-SAT problem, despite having a Hamiltonian formulation reminiscent of MAX-CUT, exhibited markedly different behavior.
 A majority of instances were solved well within the underparametrized regime, $p/p_c \ll 1$.
 To put this in perspective, $\sim 85\%$ of the instances with $n=7$ were solved using circuits with depths as small as half the overparametrization depth.
-Likewise, most optimization runs converged deep in the underparametrized regime, resulting in a significantly high success probability even for $p/p_c \ll 1$.
-This behavior stands in stark contrast to the findings of~\cite{larocca2023theory}, where the success probability remains negligible in the underparametrized regime and experiences an abrupt increase only when the number of circuit parameters approaches the dimension of the dynamic Lie algebra (DLA).
-It also differs markedly from related results for the Quantum Walk Optimization Algorithm (QWOA), a generalized version of QAOA, where it was shown that for all problems belonging to the class NP Optimization with Polynomially Bounded objective value (NPO-PB) but not belonging to the class BPPO (Bounded-error Probabilistic Polynomial Time Optimization) require an overparametrized QWOA sequence to be solved \cite{QWOA_Adhikary}.
-We believe these findings are largely encouraging.
-The fact that overparametrization is not necessary to solve MAX-2-SAT instances, highlights the potential of QAOA in the underparametrized regime.
-Moreover, this indicates that certain problems can be solved with substantially fewer resources than what would otherwise be needed if overparametrization were necessary.
+Likewise, most optimization runs converged deep in the underparametrized regime, resulting in a significantly high success probability even at $p/p_c \sim 1/\sqrt{2^n}$.
+This behavior stands in stark contrast to the findings of~\cite{larocca2023theory}, where the success probability remains negligible and optimization stagnates in the underparametrized regime; the probability of finding the solution experiences an abrupt increase only when the number of circuit parameters approaches the dimension of the dynamical Lie algebra (DLA), i.e.~when transitioning to the overparametrized region.